JasminShi/ALTR_Project3/docs/index.md

 Alternate Realities Project by Marta Pienkosz and Jasmin Shi.
 ![image](FrontPage.jpg)

+**Strongly Recomended**
+If you have a VR headset, do not hesitate to play our project on it.
+Here is the [release](https://github.com/JasminShi/ALTR_Project3/releases/tag/v1.0.0-Alpha)

+**Recommended**
-[Here](https://drive.google.com/drive/folders/19y-PMIfJmgaNyEj64rDgOtt2YUMZ7ASr?usp=sharing) is a video walkthrough of the VR experience.
+If you don't have a VR headset right now, you can [watch this](https://drive.google.com/drive/folders/19y-PMIfJmgaNyEj64rDgOtt2YUMZ7ASr?usp=sharing), which is a video walkthrough of the VR experience.

 Below are some general visual aesthetics of the game.
 ![image](PortraitShine.gif)